HananeAitBenYachou/Documentation-Generator/README.md

 # Documentation Generator

 ## Overview
-This project provides a user-friendly and reliable tool for automatically generating comprehensive Markdown-formatted documentation for C# class libraries.
-By leveraging reflection and custom attributes, it extracts essential information (method signatures, comments, summaries, return values) to create clear and informative documentation.
+This project provides a user-friendly tool for automatically generating documentation for C# class libraries.
+It supports multiple output formats, including XML, HTML, and Markdown.
+By leveraging reflection and custom attributes, the tool extracts essential information such as method signatures, comments, summaries, and return values to create clear and informative documentation.

 ## Key Features
 - Automatic Documentation Generation: Simplifies documentation creation without manual effort.
-- Markdown Format: Output is human-readable, easy to edit, and compatible with GitHub, wikis, and other platforms.
+- Multiple Format Support: Choose from XML, HTML, and Markdown for the generated documentation.
 - Customizable Output: Specify a custom file path for the generated documentation.
 - User-Friendly Interface: Select the target assembly and save documentation with ease.
 - Input Validation: Ensures valid class library (DLL) file paths.